Arab Terrorist Shoots Dead 3 Israelis and Seriously Injures 1

 On the other hand, Hamas terror groups praised the attack, saying:

-“Once again Jerusalem proves that it is at the heart of the conflict with the occupation, and that there is no way to get it out of the equation of the conflict.”
+“Once again Jerusalem proves that it is at the heart of the conflict with the occupation and that there is no way to get it out of the equation of the conflict.”

-Trust or Don’t Trust
+Trust, or Don’t Trust

-The disturbing facts about these terrorists is that they are most likely regular workers, and are known and trusted by their employers.
+The disturbing facts about these terrorists are that they are most likely regular workers, and are known and trusted by their employers.
 It is important to understand that most Arabs heavily rely on Israeli employment, without which they cannot support their families.
 There are almost no job opportunities in their own communities, so they turn to Israel for work.
 The types of work they are hired for are mainly building projects all over Israel.

 Many Arabs work in fast food chains, factories, garages, gas stations, bakeries and more.
-Arabs have developed for themselves many lucrative job opportunities in the Israeli workforce, including achieving high positions such as officers in the Police Force, Security Officers and managers of Israeli owned businesses.
+Arabs have developed for themselves many lucrative job opportunities in the Israeli workforce, including achieving high positions such as officers in the Police Force, Security Officers, and managers of Israeli owned businesses.

-People like Har Adar Resident Drora Bardizchev, hired Arab workers and in fact she employed Jamal in her home.
+People like Har Adar Resident Drora Bardizchev hired Arab workers and in fact, she employed Jamal in her home.
 Drora said in an interview to Channel 10 News that she was shocked by the attack.
 She said she had enjoyed a very good relationship with him, often spending time alone with him in the house and drinking coffee together during breaks.

 Police said the terrorist Nimr, had a legal work permit, making him one of the few Palestinians with such a document to commit a terror attack.
-His permit was of a lower level and was only applicable for work inside Israeli towns and cities, like Har Adar, which are along the “seam line” between the West Bank and Israel.
+His permit was of a lower level and was only applicable for work inside Israeli towns and cities, like Har Adar, which is along the “seam line” between the West Bank and Israel.
 Nimr did not have a known history of involvement in terrorist activities.

 Israelis take a serious risk when hiring Arab workers, even though we know that we cannot trust them 100%.
-We have seen too many incidences of long term “loyal” workers suddenly turn on the very person who trusted them and provided them with income over many years.
+We have seen too many incidences of long-term “loyal” workers suddenly turn on the very person who trusted them and provided them with income over many years.
 As we see from what Drora said, she was alone with Nimr on many occasions.
 It is terrifying to think that he could have murdered her at any time, did he think about it?
 Would he have killed her if she were around him on that fateful day?

 As we can see from this report, there were two Muslim Arabs who were at the scene of the attack and protected Israeli citizens.
 Moshir Abu Katish, the EMT Volunteer with the Israeli Hatzalah Organization and Youseff Ottman, an Israeli Security Officer.
 These Arab men put their lives on the line, and one of them even lost his life for Israel.

-Responding to questions about the rarity of attacks from Palestinians with work permits, Israel Police Commissioner Roni Alsheich said, “To my regret there is no profile for a terrorist.”
+Responding to questions about the rarity of attacks from Palestinians with work permits, Israel Police Commissioner Roni Alsheich said, “To my regret, there is no profile for a terrorist.”

 The Israeli government rightly blames Arab terrorism and violence on incitement by Palestinian political and religious leaders, compounded on social media sites that glorify violence and encourage attacks.

 The steps towards peace can only be combatted by the man on the streets.
 When left to governments or political groups it can never happen.
-We continue to hire Arab workers and hopefully in time the people will make a historical break through.
+We continue to hire Arab workers and hopefully, in time the people will make a historical breakthrough.